MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 ![Ripken](../images/Correlations/Ripken.jpeg)

 ***(Most know Cal Ripken, Jr. for his record 2,632 consecutive games played.
-He also holds American League record for most career sacrifice flies (127).
+He also holds the American League record for most career sacrifice flies (127).
 The great Hank Aaron holds the National League record (113) while [Eddie Murray](http://www.baseball-almanac.com/recbooks/sacrifice_flies_records.shtml) holds the MLB record (128).
 Picture: Wikipedia)***

 A sacrifice hit is similar except that the batter typically bunts, and advances a base runner.
 The runner does not need to score.